 In fact, Hubspot reports that only 18% of marketers say outbound practices provide the highest quality leads for sales.

-Search engines make it easy to find answers, and with those answers a mere Google search away, you must have a successful marketing strategy in place that ensures you’re providing the right information for the right customer.
+Search engines make it easy to find answers to your questions, and with those answers a mere Google search away, you must have a successful marketing strategy in place that ensures you’re providing the right information for the right customer.

 So, how do you obtain and retain a lead in this era of information?
 Here are 3 steps to help you: